History of baseball team nicknames: Phoenix

 Prior to its entrance to the Major Leagues, Phoenix used several different nicknames for its ball clubs.
 They were first known as the Phoenix Senators, then the Phoenix Giants after their big league affiliate, and lastly the Phoenix Firebirds, for the mythologic bird synonymous with the city's name.

 Arizona Diamondbacks

 A Diamondback, specifically Crotalus atrox, is a rattlesnake which is a very common sight in the Arizona desert and a fearsome symbol.
 The club adopted the symbol upon its formation in 1998.
 A baseball field is also called a "diamond".
-The team is often called the "D-backs" for short, and as of 2007 the team is wearing shirts that read "D-backs".
+The team is often called the "D-backs" for short, and as of 2007, the team was wearing shirts that read "D-backs".
 On the left sleeve is a stylized "db" which forms the head of a snake.
+The team is also sometimes called the "Snakes".

 Pittsburgh

 Pittsburgh Pirates

 The original Pittsburgh club, formed in 1882, was in the then-separate city of Allegheny, Pennsylvania, across the Allegheny River northwest of downtown Pittsburgh.
 Thus the club was called "Allegheny" in the standings, and in the style of the day, the "Alleghenys" (note that it was not "Alleghenies").
 The Alleghenys played in the American Association during 1882–1886, then transferred to the National League in 1887.
 However, out-of-town newspapers tended to list the team as "Pittsburg" (as it was often spelled at the time) rather than "Allegheny."
 The club wore "Pittsburgh" (variously spelled with or without the final h) on its uniforms by 1890, although Allegheny remained a separate city until it was annexed by Pittsburgh in 1907.

 The club was accused of "pirating" Lou Bierbauer in the Players' League settlement following the 1890 season, which led to their nickname.
 This fact is a detail of the larger story of what was happening in professional baseball around that time.

 In 1888, baseball owners established rules to categorize players and pay them according to rank.
 Since the owners set the categories themselves, their new system at first lowered, and then eventually froze players salaries.
 Shortly before this, in 1885, John Montgomery Ward, a current Major League pitcher and Columbia Law School graduate, had founded the "Brotherhood of Base Ball Players" an association to protect and promote players interests.
 Baseball owners had instituted their new rules in the off-season without talking with the players, and this led to a rift between them and the players.
 Despite yearlong efforts to negotiate with the owners over these new restrictions on players, Ward could not get them to bargain or even recognize the Brotherhood.
 Players revolted and in 1890 they started a new league called the Players' League.
 The Players' League was spearheaded by Ward, who not only gained financial backers, but he also solicited star players to jump from the National League and American Association to the new league.